AriFordsham/GHCWiki/deterministic-builds.md

 It gets more complicated if you take into account that the interface files are loaded lazily and that building multiple files at once has to work for any subset of interface files present.
 When you add parallelism this makes Uniques hopelessly random.

+## Progress

+Current work is focused on making GHC independent of the order of Uniques.
+That means either removing the call sites of functions that introduce ordering based on Uniques or when the end result is deterministic, documenting it and making sure it stays local.
+The main sources of non-determinism are: `Ord Unique`, `foldUFM`, `elemsUFM`, `ufmToList`, `keysUFM`.

 ## Testing